JoshuaGomersall/Scala_Text_Adventrue/README.md

 # Scala_Text_Adventrue
-A Simple Text Adventure Made using Scala in Intellaj
+A Simple Text Adventure Made using Scala in Intellij